Evolutionary Hyperparameter Optimization

 • Network activation layer mutation: Change of activation layer.

-• RL algorithm mutation: Mutation of learning hyperparameter, such as learning rate or batch size.
+• RL algorithm mutation: Mutation of a learning hyperparameter (e.g. learning rate or batch size).

-Tournament selection and mutation should be applied sequentially to fully evolve a population between evaluation and learning cycles.
+Tournament selection and mutations are applied sequentially to fully evolve a population between evaluation and learning cycles.

 from agilerl.hpo.mutation import Mutations